mjit584/2019/content/pages/cost-of-dreams/index.md

 The Ministry of Education in Medellín says Mayor Federico Gutiérrez promised access to education to every migrant child.
 Today, there are more than 8,900 Venezuelan children enrolled in the Medellín Education System.
 Although many Colombians think Venezuelan children are taking away the education of Colombian kids, the Ministry of Education says it’s not true.

 “I want to clarify that none of the Venezuelan kids are taking away the spots of the Colombian kids,” said Julian Henao Zapata, a coordinator.
-Currently, Medellín has a capacity of 333,000 children, and only 308,000 are enrolled.
+"Currently, Medellín has a capacity of 333,000 children, and only 308,000 are enrolled."

 The Ministry of Education believes school is the best strategy of security to keep children away from drugs, gangs and other problems that can occur to vulnerable children.